huebschwerlen/JavaApp/apptbook/src/main/resources/edu/pdx/cs410J/hueb/README.txt

 end                  When the appt ends (24-hour time)

 options are (options may appear in any order):
+-pretty file        Pretty print the appointment book to
--textFile file      Where to read/write the appointment book -print              Prints a description of the new appointment -README             Prints a README for this project and exits
+                    a text file or standard out (file -) -textFile file      Where to read/write the appointment book -print              Prints a description of the new appointment -README             Prints a README for this project and exits

-Date and time should be in the format: mm/dd/yyyy hh:mm
+Date and time should be in the format: mm/dd/yyyy hh:mm am/pm End Time Can Not Be Before Begin Time

 Owner and Descriptions should be wrapped in quotes.